Common reasons causing toilet leaking at the base are:

 The wax ring, which has been already mentioned above might be too old or worn out.

-Another reason for toilet leaking from bottom can possibly problems which drain line, or in simple words clogged drain line.
+Another reason for toilet leaking from the bottom can possibly problems whith drain line, or in simple words clogged drain line.

 Now that we know the major reasons for water leaking from under toilet, we can identify the problem and fix it.